parthpatangia/zomato-follow-bot/README.md

 1. Install chromedriver from https://chromedriver.chromium.org/downloads according to chrome version you have.
 2. Install selenium using ```pip3 install selenium```
 3. Set variables in run.py
-  1. "username" from which followers is to be cloned
+    1. Set "username" from which followers is to be cloned
     2. Your Google id
     3. Your Google password